autogluon/autogluon/docs/tutorials/text_prediction/beginner.md

 :label:`sec_textprediction_extract_embedding`

 After you have trained a predictor, you can also use the predictor to extract embeddings that maps the input data to a real vector.
-This can be useful for integrating with other AutoGluon modules like the TabularPrediction model.
+This can be useful for integrating with other AutoGluon modules like TabularPredictor.
-We can just feed the embeddings to TabularPrediction.
+We can just feed the embeddings to TabularPredictor.

 ```{.python .input}